p2ppsr/cwi-react/README.md

 ## The UserInterface Component

 You render the UserInterface component to the root of your webpage.
 It allows a user to interact with the various CWI processes.

-You respond to `onFocusRequested` and `onFocusRemoved` by showing or hiding the CWI user interface.
+You respond to `onFocusRequested` and `onFocusRelinquished` by showing or hiding the CWI user interface.

+You provide the various props shown in the example.

 ## About CWI Core